dell/csm-docs/content/docs/concepts/csidriver/features/powermax.md

             - zone1
 ```

-## Dynamic Storage Group Creation with SLO Integration
+## Dynamic Storage Group(SG) Creation with Service Level Objective (SLO) Integration

-The CSI PowerMax driver introduces support for dynamic creation and management of multiple Storage Groups (SGs) under a single StorageClass (SC).
+The CSI PowerMax driver introduces support for dynamic creation and management of multiple Storage Groups under a single StorageClass.
 This feature enables scaling beyond the volume limit per SG, ensuring optimal utilization of the PowerMax array’s capacity while maintaining consistent performance characteristics.

-#### Multiple SGs per StorageClass
+#### Multiple Storage Groups per StorageClass
-- A single StorageClass can have multiple SGs associated with it under the same Service Level Objective (SLO).
+- A single StorageClass can have multiple SGs associated with it under the same SLO.

-#### Automatic SG Creation
+#### Automatic Storage Group Creation
 - When an existing SG reaches its maximum volume limit, the driver automatically creates a new SG.
 - SG names follow a structured pattern using a base name (derived from StorageClass parameters) and a numeric suffix for uniqueness.